campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

           end
         end

-    You can continue after the code example and you can attach issue number.
+    You can continue after the code example, and you can attach the issue number.

     Fixes #1234.